readthedocs/readthedocs.org/docs/guides/cross-referencing-with-sphinx.rst

 Invalid targets
 ---------------

-If you reference an invalid or undefined target Sphinx will warn you.
+If you reference an invalid or undefined target Sphinx will warn us.
 You can use the :option:`-W <sphinx:sphinx-build.-W>` option when building your docs to fail the build if there are any invalid references.
 On Read the Docs you can use the :ref:`config-file/v2:sphinx.fail_on_warning` option.